communitiesuk/delta-common-infrastructure/README.md

 If you are managing DNS for one of the domains, then create the necessary DNS records after the CloudFront distributions are created.
 Do this with the dns_records module.

+We use an origin timeout of 180 for the Delta website.
+This is above the normal limit of 60 and requires requesting a quota increase for the account from AWS support, which can be done [through the AWS console](https://console.aws.amazon.com/support/home#/case/create?issueType=service-limit-increase&limitType=service-code-cloudfront-distributions).

 ### 7 JasperReports server

 Follow the setup instructions in the module readme.